 - Hiking this during the summer.
 Temperatures in Death Valley are intense during the summer.
 Upwards of 105 degrees.
 Do not try to hike this in the summer – I can’t even imagine.

 - Wearing inappropriate clothing.
 Make sure you have a wide-brimmed hat, comfortable hiking clothes, and sturdy hiking boots.
 I chose the wrong clothes for this hike and left my hat and sunglasses in the car.
 I’m 99% sure this resulted in sun burning my eyes during the hike.

 Hiking the Golden Canyon Trail

-Zabriskie Point to Golden Canyon
+Zabriskie Point Trailhead to Golden Canyon Trailhead

 I started the hike from the Zabriskie Point Trailhead just after sunrise.
 I found the section of the hike from Zabriskie Point to the Red Cathedral (1.5 miles) to be the most beautiful.
 However, it is also the most challenging section.
 The trails are narrow, exposed, and at times, right on the cliff’s edge!